CDAT/cdms/docs/source/manual/cdms_4.rst

 .. csv-table::
    :header:  "Return Type", "Method", "Description"
-   :widths:  40, 40, 80
+   :widths:  30, 42, 80
    :align: left

     "Numpy array", "``getDestinationArea()`` [conservative regridders only]", "Return the area of the destination (output) grid cell.
        * The array is 1-D, with length equal to the number of cells in the output grid."
-    "Numpy array", "``getDestinationFraction()``", "Return the area fraction of the destination (output) grid cell that participates in the regridding.
+    "Numpy array", "``getDestination Fraction()``", "Return the area fraction of the destination (output) grid cell that participates in the regridding.
        * The array is 1-D, with length equal to the number of cells in the output grid."
     "CurveGrid or Generic-Grid", "``getInputGrid()``", "Return the input grid, or None if no input grid is associated with the regridder."
     "CurveGrid or Generic-Grid", "``getOutputGrid()``", "Return the output grid."
     "Numpy array", "``getSourceFraction()``", "Return the area fraction of the source (input) grid cell that participates in the regridding.
        * The array is 1-D, with length equal to the number of cells in the input grid"

 Examples